richardjonker2000/TMBD-Project-3/README.md

 ## Question 3

+We interpreted the curve of distribution as being the radius of the neighbourhood function.
+We investigated the use of removing the decreasing radius function, and also providing a fixed decreasing radius value of 0.5.
+We were not able to find substitutes to this function. all the tests were run with 40 epochs as this shows the best variation in the data.
+It was interesting to note the fixed decreasing radius had better results in 60 epochs than the dynamic decreasing radius.
+Not changing the radius performed badly as expected.

 ## Question 4
 We interpreted the normal distribution as the neighborhood function $h_{ck}(t)$.
 After investigating we found various possible neighborhood functions namely gaussian(the default one), bubble[2], mexican-hat[3] and triangular neighborhood.